-Buses can be a convenient mode of public transportation.
+Because buses can be a convenient mode of public transportation, it leads to more bus accidents.
 Whether it is a city bus, tour bus or even a school bus, these motor vehicles are designed to provide a safe mass-transit option for passengers.
 Unfortunately, just like any other motor vehicle, buses are prone to accidents.
 Bus accidents can be caused by a negligent bus driver, a passing vehicle or can even involve pedestrians.
 If you or a loved one was involved in an accident with or on a bus, then please do not hesitate to get in touch with a Las Vegas personal injury attorney from our firm.

-Shook & Stone can investigate your Las Vegas traffic accident to see who was at fault and fight to see that you get your deserved compensation.
+Shook & Stone can investigate your Las Vegas bus accident to see who was at fault and fight to see that you get your deserved compensation.
+Bus Accidents require heavy investigation, forensics, and a team of lawyers on your side.

 Regional Transportation Commission of Southern Nevada (RTC) is the transit authority for all of Southern Nevada.
 If you plan on taking the bus as your mode of transportation in Las Vegas, then you will be taking the RTC.
 The RTC operates the Citizens Area Transit (CAT) bus system which is a system with multiple routes throughout Las Vegas and surrounding cities in Nevada.
 Accidents have happened with the RTC bus system before.
 In fact, just recently a bus stop crash resulted in the victim filing a lawsuit against Clark County as well as RTC.
 This particular lawsuit claimed negligence on behalf of the defendants for failing to relocate the bus stop even after knowing that it was in a dangerous location.
 In this particular accident, four were killed and eight others were injured.